 Brooke Shields’ Brownstone

 Shields is married to television writer Chris Henchy.
 The living room features a Keith Haring painting, which was a gift from the artist, and portraits of their daughters Rowan and Grier.

 The walls are painted in Benjamin Moore’s Chelsea Gray.

 You can see John Robshaw fabrics in the living room and bedroom.
 (Remember the John Robshaw bedding everyone went crazy for in the Jason Bateman movie The Change-Up?
 I can’t tell you how many requests I got from readers who wanted to know where they could get it!)

 “It needed a complete gut,” Shields told AD, “but after a quick walk-through, I could see our future there.
 My bathtub in a niche by a window.
 Our daughters’ playroom on the top floor.
 A light-flooded, parlor-floor kitchen with a big hearth and a balcony.
 That kind of instant certainty is rare for me—I’m a Gemini—but for once, I was sure.”

-The kitchen has a large table by MADE instead of an island and a Malcolm Liepke painting over the fireplace:
+The kitchen has a large table by MADE and a Malcolm Liepke painting over the fireplace:

 *UPDATE: See her new house in the Hamptons!*